playwithllm/server/README.md

 **Getting Started**

 1. Clone this repository.
 2. Copy `.env.example` to `.env.development` and configure environment variables.
 Then copy the `config.example.json` file to `config.development.json` and configure the settings.
+Also, copy `src/shared/configs/models.config.example.json` to `src/shared/configs/models.config.json` and configure your models to match your Ollama server.
 3. Install dependencies with `npm install`.
 4. Ensure infrastructure is up and running.
 We need MongoDB and RabbitMQ installed.
     * To spin up MongoDB and RabbitMQ locally, you can use Docker Compose file inside `/docker/docker-compose-infra.yml`.